b2wads/grimorio-ui/CONTRIBUTING.md

 ## Pull Request Process

 1. Fork this repository.
-2. Ensure any install or build dependencies are removed before the end of the layer when doing a build.
+2. Ensure to install all dependencies.
 3. Update the README.md with details of changes to the interface, if apply.
 4. Open a PR with your changes to branch `develop`.